Educational resource about Bluetooth technology and wireless connectivity

 data transfer: How Bluetooth enables this application in Future Of Connectivity

-Common challenges: Understanding connection drops and practical solutions
+Common challenges: Understanding pairing failures and practical solutions

-How Bluetooth Logging Works with mice
+How Bluetooth Logging Works with speakers

 When exploring Bluetooth Logging, it's helpful to understand the underlying technology.
-LE Audio introduced several enhancements that benefit mice users.
+LE Audio introduced several enhancements that benefit speakers users.
 The way Bluetooth handles data transfer has evolved significantly, with better power efficiency and more reliable connections.

 Bluetooth Versions